Extraction

 Local and cloud runs

-Local and cloud runtimes both interpolate selectors and save extracted values to variables.
+Local and cloud runtimes both support current-page and HTML-variable sources, interpolate selectors, and save extracted values to variables.

-When extracting href or src attributes, the cloud runtime resolves relative links against the current page URL.
+When extracting href or src attributes, both runtimes resolve relative links against the relevant document base URL when one is available.